Life-threatening emergencies on the river:

 Sea angling is also popular below the Thames Barrier, there are a number of boats that will take groups out onto the Thames in both Essex and Kent.

-Magnet fishing in the tidal Thames is not allowed -- even with a Foreshore Permit.
-This is because of potential hazards to navigation, the environment and the safety of individuals involved and other river users.
+No. Magnet fishing in the tidal Thames is not allowed -- even with a Foreshore Permit.
+The hobby poses potential hazards to navigation, the environment and the safety of individuals involved and other river users.